VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 > As implementation shifts into a maintenance stage, Vermont will want to pay close attention to challenges to compliance.
 While some impediments may be more attitudinal than logistical or economic, the state may want to consider creating incentives to comply.

-New contract guidance could also be developed to ensure municipalities maintain quality data that is eligible of a per parcel payment (see [Recommendation 8: Develop and Offer Updated Parcel Contract Guidance](#recommendation-8-develop-and-offer-updated-parcel-contract-guidance)).
+New contract guidance could also be developed to ensure municipalities maintain quality data that are eligible for a per parcel payment (see [Recommendation 8: Develop and Offer Updated Parcel Contract Guidance](#recommendation-8-develop-and-offer-updated-parcel-contract-guidance)).

 While such requirements and incentives are likely effective for most municipalities, they may not be significant enough for small municipalities that do not maintain parcel data.
-In such cases, those updates should be managed by VCGI’s parcel data program staff given available time and resources, such as the [Vermont Land Survey Library](#improve-submittal-of-land-surveys-to-vermont-land-survey-library).
+In such cases, those updates should be managed by VCGI's Parcel Program staff given available time and resources, including the [Vermont Land Survey Library](#improve-submittal-of-land-surveys-to-vermont-land-survey-library).

 Further considerations regarding per parcel payments are in [Appendix 2](#appendix-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont-considerations).

 ### 2.3.2 Scenario B: New Regional/State Assessment Jurisdiction

-This scenario assumes the creation of regional assessment districts as discussed in part 1 of this report, representing a change in assessment jurisdiction from that which is currently the municipality.
-As an assessment jurisdiction is typically responsible for all of the components of assessing property for tax purposes, depending on the specifics, the responsibility for tax mapping should also shift to that jurisdiction.
+This scenario assumes the creation of regional assessment districts as discussed in part 1 of this report, representing a change from the current assessment jurisdiction of the municipality.
+An assessment jurisdiction is typically responsible for all of the components of assessing property for tax purposes, therefore the responsibility for tax mapping should also shift to that jurisdiction.

 In Vermont, this could mean that all towns within the regional assessment jurisdiction are mapped under one contract, and likely by the same vendor.
 There may be advantages to this approach as the details and costs of the mapping contract could be met with contributions from all towns, while potentially enabling modern mapping to cover all towns statewide.
 Should this change occur, and assuming that the assessment jurisdiction is in some way related to the State's Tax Department, standardized parcel submittal to the state should become mandatory.
-The cumulative advantage from a mapping perspective in this approach is that all towns would be covered with uniform, up-to-date parcel data, which is supportive of many other uses beyond tax assessment.
+The cumulative advantage from a mapping perspective is that all towns would be covered with uniform, up-to-date parcel data, which is supports many other uses beyond tax assessment.

 Additional per parcel payments in this scenario would likely not exist as an additional payment to towns.
 Instead, parcel counts for the entire assessment jurisdiction could be used to tailor adequate funding to support the parcel mapping function of the district.
-Funding for these services may be devised as a combination of state funds and those from towns in the district, with the relative amounts of each to be considered both within and across districts.
+Funding for these services may be comprised of a combination of state funds and those from towns in the district, with the relative amounts of each to be considered both within and across districts.
 Further considerations regarding funding are in [Appendix 2](#appendix-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont-considerations).

-There are likely advantages to the use of a single CAMA system for each district as this would also ease mapping and data maintenance.
-How land records are managed in this scenario would need serious consideration.
+There are likely advantages to the use of a single CAMA system for each district which would also ease mapping and data maintenance.
+The management of land records in this scenario would need serious consideration.
 It is not clear how major inefficiencies could be avoided without progress in digital land records statewide (see [Recommendation 11](#recommendation-11-coordinate-with-concurrent-efforts-to-digitize-land-records)).

 # Recommendation 3: Implement Vermont CAMA Data Standard and Require Submittal to State
 ## 3.1 Summary